nicholastaylor0000/ProjectPower/README.md

 - [Acknowledgments](#acknowledgement)

 ## About <a name = "about"></a>
-The purpose of this project is
+This project is an idea by Nicholas Taylor, Noah Saylor, and Noah Veik; which we are developing for our final CPS 240 project.
+Our intention with this

 ## Functions Added <a name = "functions"></a>
-1. Electricity
+Electricity
 * Energy Storage Block (Battery)
 * Generator (Producer)
 	* Biomass
 	* Charcoal
 	* Electric (Solar)
 * Wire(Transmitter)
 	* Made from Copper
 * Charger (for portable batteries)
 * Portable Batteries

-2. Machines
+Machines
 * Ore Crusher
 	* Crushes ore into dust which when smelted will be worth double the value
 	* 1 Iron gives 2 dust
 	* Requires Electricity to operate
 * Electric Furnace
 	* Smelts Dust into Ingots
 	* Also cooks food at a higher speed
 	* Requires Electricity to operate
 * Compressor
 	* Generates Crystals through compressing Diamonds
 	* Requires a lot of Electricity to operate
 * Mining Laser
 	* Generates objects from a loot table depending on the crystal present in structure
 	* Needs:
 		* Requires Electricity to operate
 		* Crystal – Changes Loot Table depending on rarity
 		* Made out of Scarium and Burnium
 * Saw Mill
 	* Takes Logs and Makes Planks
 	* Requires Electricity to operate
 * Sewing Machine
 	* Used to make armor out of Scarium and Burnium
 	* Requires Electricity to operate
 * Workbench
 	* Used to make many of the items provided by this mod from items categorized in Power – Electricity to Machines or Tools such as Mining Drill.
 * Fog Machine (IDEA IN PROGRESS)
 	* Requires Electricity to operate

-3. Items
+Items
 * Armor
 	* Silver
 	* Copper
 	* Aluminum
 	* Scarium
 	* Burnium
 * Tools
   	* Silver
 	* Copper
 	* Aluminum
 	* Scarium
 	* Burnium
 * Mining Drill
 	* Requires Electricity from Portable Battery
 * Crystal
   	* Durability
 	* Types:
 		* Red
 		* Blue
 		* Green
 		* Orange
 * Ore Dusts
   	* Iron
 	* Gold
 	* Diamond